Nicolás Bertolo

-Nicolás Santiago Bertolo (born 2 January 1986) is an Argentinian professional footballer who plays as a winger for Banfield in the Argentine Primera División.
-His nickname is El Cordobes.
+Nicolás Santiago Bertolo (born 2 January 1986) is an Argentinian professional footballer who plays as a winger for Fénix in Primera B Metropolitana.
+His nickname is El Cordobés.

 Career

 Club

 Bertolo was born in Córdoba, and came through the Boca Juniors youth system to make his professional debut on 10 January 2006 in a 3–2 win over Velez Sarsfield.
 In 2007 he was part of the Boca Juniors squad that won Copa Libertadores.

 In 2008, Bertolo was loaned to Uruguayan club Nacional where he scored 3 goals in 15 appearances and in July 2008 he joined Banfield.

 As a child Bertolo was a supporter of local side Instituto Atlético Central Córdoba but opted to join Boca Juniors instead.
 On 20 July 2009 Palermo acquired the Argentine midfielder from Banfield.

 After a season as a backup player behind regulars Fabio Liverani, Antonio Nocerino and Giulio Migliaccio, Bertolo was sent on loan to Real Zaragoza of La Liga in August 2010, with an option for the Spanish club to sign him permanently at the end of the season.
 He ended the season with 36 appearances and 5 goals, but Zaragoza ultimately opted not to acquire the player, leading him to a return to Palermo.
 Scored his first goal in rosanero on 21 September 2011 against Cagliari, in a Serie A match.

 On 29 December 2012 he moved to the Mexican club Cruz Azul.
 On 8 August 2013 he returned to Banfield, initially on loan, before joining River Plate two years later and won the Copa Libertadores within his first few games for the club.
 However, after fifteen appearances in two seasons for River Plate he found himself back with Banfield, joining on loan in 2016.